dyvenia/viadot/docs/index.md

 A simple data ingestion library to guide data flows from some places to other places.

-## Structure
-This documentation is following the diátaxis framework.

 ## Getting Data from a Source

 Viadot supports several API and RDBMS sources, private and public.
 Currently, we support the UK Carbon Intensity public API and base the examples on it.